My Journey into Robotics

 Across all these projects, I've always been drawn to one thing: building autonomy stacks that leaves the lab and survive (ideally, thrive) in the messy, unpredictable chaos of the real world.
 Whether it's data-driven autonomy stacks, classical motion planning, or robot arm APIs, I enjoy building software that interacts meaningfully with the physical world.

-If you want to dig deeper into the technical side of my work, check out the Projects section.
+If you want to dig deeper into the technical side of my work, check out the Projects section, or see What I'm Into Lately for my most recent experiments and side projects.

 Outside the Lab